Science & Research

 The following draft guidances reflect the agency’s current thinking regarding the use of nanotechnology or nanomaterials in FDA-regulated products:

-- Draft Guidance for Industry – Assessing the Effects of Significant Manufacturing Process Changes, Including Emerging Technologies, on the Safety and Regulatory Status of Food Ingredients and Food Contact Substances, Including Food Ingredients that are Color Additives
+- Final Guidance for Industry – Assessing the Effects of Significant Manufacturing Process Changes, Including Emerging Technologies, on the Safety and Regulatory Status of Food Ingredients and Food Contact Substances, Including Food Ingredients that are Color Additives

 FDA also reiterated its advice for consultation with the Agency in other draft guidances.
 Manufacturers of new dietary ingredients and of devices subject to the 510(k) premarket notification requirement are encouraged to meet with the Agency to address questions related to the use of nanotechnology or nanomaterials in these products.
 See: